azenla/AppleCache/README.md

 The goal of this project is to challenge myself in a serious reverse engineering attempt while also creating something I want to make: an Apple Content Cache that works on Linux servers.

-**NOTE**: [AssetCacheTool](https://github.com/kendfinger/AssetCacheTool) is a continuation of some of this work.
+**NOTE**: [asset-cache-tool](https://github.com/GayPizzaSpecifications/asset-cache-tool) is a continuation of some of this work.

 ## A Note to Apple

 Dear Apple,

 I am a good faith actor and due to the design of cache, I do not believe this should cause any harm.
-Should you consider otherwise, contact me via my email: kaendfinger@gmail.com
+Should you consider otherwise, contact me via my email: alex@fork.run

 Thanks,
-Kenneth
+Alex

 ## A Note to Users